• Skip to primary navigation

 This is a simpler version of some of the string art you’ll see out there.

-I like this one because its great for beginners and a good craft adults and older kids.
+I like this one because it’s great for beginners and good craft adults and older kids.

 They are also cute for those who like to make crafts to sell at craft markets.